kiranbakale/AMI-Readme/docs/environment_prep.md

 Once the IP is available take note of its allocation ID for later.

+:information_source:&nbsp;  if you are deploying a Cloud Native Hybrid GitLab setup you'll need to allocate one Elastic IP for each subnet in the VPC instead of a single one.

 ## Azure

 ### 1. Create Azure Resource Group